hshi-speech/old-hshi-speech.github.io/_includes/publications.md

     onclick='$("#abs_qiang21_iconip").toggle()'>abs</a>]<br>

 <div id="abs_qiang21_iconip" style="text-align: justify; display: none" markdown="1">
-Recently, deep learning-based speech dereverberation approaches have achieved remarkable performance by directly mapping the input spectrogram to a target spectrogram or time-frequency mask.
-However, these approaches are usually optimized under distance-related objective functions - the mean square error (MSE).
+  Recently, deep learning-based speech dereverberation approaches have achieved remarkable performance by directly mapping the input spectrogram to a target spectrogram or time-frequency mask.
+However, these approaches are usually optimized under distance-related objective functions—the mean square error (MSE).
 The traditional MSE training criterion results in a strong inherent uniform variance statistical assumption on the target speech and noise during training, which cannot be satisfied in real-world scenarios.
-To alleviate such an assumption mismatch problem, we propose a speech dereverberation solution called Scale-aware Speech Dereverberation (SaSD) based on scaled-MSE.
+To alleviate such an assumption mismatch problem, we propose a speech dereverberation solution called Scale-aware Speech Dereverberation (SaSD) based on scaled-MSE.
 Specifically, we modify the MSE with different scales for each frequency band and progressively reduce the gap between the low- and high-frequency ranges to make the error follow the assumption of MSE assumption.
-Experiments demonstrated that SaSD achieved 1.0 SRMR and 0.8 PESQ improvements over the mapping baseline system.
+Experiments demonstrated that SaSD achieved 1.0 SRMR and 0.8 PESQ improvements over the mapping baseline system.

 </div>

 </td>